How To Use Intermittent Fasting (IF) To Boost Testosterone [Before & After Pics]

 Keep in mind that these numbers are just general guidelines or good starting points.
 As mentioned above, everyone is different.

-Bodybuilding (Building Muscle)
+Bulking (Building Muscle)

-Intermittent fasting is typically thought of as a weight loss strategy, but I’m here to tell you that it can absolutely be used to build muscle as well.
+Intermittent fasting is typically thought of as a weight-loss strategy, but I’m here to tell you that it can absolutely be used to build muscle as well.

 It all comes down to energy balance.
-Calories in versus calories out.

 While traditional bodybuilding strategies work great for making you look good, unfortunately, these strategies tend to take a dump on your testosterone levels.